-4 Ways to Keep Social Media & Self Worth Separate
+Keep it Real: Authenticity, Social Media & Self Worth

 Do you judge me based on my facebook profile?
 You should.
 You should judge how accurately, effectively & engagingly I am able to present my personal brand.
-Alternatively, how bad I am at it.
-Or if you’re looking at my personal page: how little I care about that.
 Yep.
 That’s right.
-Even if you are not a business, or a business person, online: facebook & social media is STILL just a Brand.
+Even if you are not a business: facebook & social media is STILL a Brand.

 1. Social Media is a Brand, NOT an Identity

-And in my observation, the happiest fb profiles have sometimes belonged to the saddest lives.
+In my observation, the happiest facebook profiles have sometimes belonged to the saddest lives.
+Studies link facebook and depression.
 I didn’t want that to be me.
 It wasn’t real.
-I could tell & this lightening crack happened where I needed to separate me from it.
 I tried to get off completely, but Spotify wouldn’t let me.
 I took it as a sign to remain, but change.
-It was then I decided to brand myself online (in a professional capacity) and leave my personal identity to … my personal life!

-I’m also realizing that the difference between my Self & my avatar was always there, that everyone is actually branding online, and that we really need to understand that when someone sings a song, draws a picture, or posts a status—it’s an expression of their self, at BEST, and not an actual defining moment.
-At worst, it’s contrived drivel they posted for likes!
+The difference between your Self & your avatar is there, everyone is actually branding online, and we really need to understand that.
+When someone sings a song, draws a picture, or posts a status—it’s an expression of their self, at BEST, it’s an act of creativity.

 2. People Who Judge You On Social Are Lacking Authenticity